AxelRothe/wranglebot/ReadMe.md

 - Export and Transcode
   - transcode media to ProRes, H264 and DNxHD up to 4K
   - export with LUTs
-- Live Syncing
-  - app syncs itself between devices in realtime
-  - offload on one device and tag it at another studio
-  - 🌐 requires an account at [wranglebot.io](https://wranglebot.io/register)
 - Open Source
   - open NodeJS engine and browser client
   - written in NodeJS with Typescript